-A business regardless of size and sector will come across a broad range of legal requirements, this has been particularly true in 2020 and likely to increase in 2021, with the impact of COVID-19 being felt around the world.
+A business regardless of size and sector will come across a broad range of legal requirements, this has been particularly true in 2022 and likely to increase in 2023.
 At a certain point in a company’s lifecycle either as a Middle East hub or a regional corporation, it becomes effective to appoint an in-house legal counsel.

 KEEPING IT IN-HOUSE - A COST / BENEFIT ANALYSIS